 - Water depletion: Characterized by thirst, headache, a feeling of weakness, and loss of consciousness.

-- Sodium depletion: characterized by vomiting, muscle cramps, and dizziness.
+- Sodium depletion: Characterized by vomiting, muscle cramps, and dizziness.

 Heatstroke